selkies-project/docker-nvidia-glx-desktop/README.md

 <details>
   <summary>Open Section</summary>

 The Selkies-GStreamer WebRTC HTML5 interface will likely just start working if you open UDP and TCP ports 49152–65535 in your host server network and add `--network host` to the above `docker run` command, or `network_mode: 'host'` in `docker-compose.yml`.
-When deploying multiple containers, you must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22`, that is not used with any other X11 server or container in the same host, into the container.
+Note that running multiple desktop containers in one host under this configuration may be problematic and is not recommended.
+When deploying multiple containers, you must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22` into the container, that is not used with any other X11 server or container in the same host.

-However, host networking may be restricted or not be desired because of security reasons.
+However, host networking may be restricted or not be desired because of security reasons or when deploying multiple desktop containers in one host.
 If not available, check if the container starts working after omitting `--network host`.

 </details>